TytusKolpak/SlipThrough2/Documentation/Documentation.md

 2. Make Map.cs be responsible for wall detection in entity movement.
 3. Be able to enter a new location by the doors in some of the rooms.
     1. New location will show new screen with new map.
-4. New location to change HUD (health bar, mana and text).
+4. New location to change HUDHandler (health bar, mana and text).
     1. Design health bar.
     2. Mana bar.
 5. Make minor maps "spawn" player at the oposite from where they entered the door - as if the minor map was in fact placed in the world but outside of the window.